 Strain all through fine muslin or a coffee filter to get out those bugs that didn’t make it and the plant bits.
 From this you should end up with about 750ml of Strong decoction.

 At this stage you can also add in any fruit juices you want, or a little hydrosol of your choosing.
 I had some left over lemon juice and some orange flower hydrosol so in they went with a bit of heather honey.
 Just experiment and see what you think/feels/smells right.
 Weigh the last amount.

 Weigh an equal amount of sugar.
 Less if you like it less sweet but not too much less!
 As the sugar acts as a preservative and its usually a 1:1 ratio that does this but a little less wont hurt.
 It will reduce the shelf life though.

-Here I add pectin to make it set.
+Here I add pectin to make the flower jam set.
 So you will need to follow the instructions on the particular pectin you use.

 Mix the sugar and the decoction and anything else all together and wait for it to do it thing.
 Following the pectin instructions.
 Don’t let it boil.

 Note whilst all this is happening you will want to sterilise your jam jars and lids.
 You can do this a number of ways.
 In the oven or in a hot water bath.
 Just make sure you don’t put cold glass into a hot thing as it will break.